A quick look behind the scenes

 The project develops a holistic approach to promote the adoption of innovations on the ground bundling the complementarities between relevant GIZ methodologies: ValueLinks, Farmer Business Schools, SME Business Training and Coaching Loop, business-oriented Farmer Based Organisations (FBO), Introduction to Negotiations and Contract Farming (INC).

 Three develoPPP projects and the bilateral programme jointly engage in the development of the capacities of farmers and off-takers of selected contract farming schemes as well as GIZ staff or consultants complemented by individual process facilitation provided to the contract parties of the three schemes to come up with more performant and inclusive Contract Farming business models.

 Mali and Nigeria – Green Innovation Centres and CARI

-Implementation of the newly developed three-stage qualification process for trainers and advisors (currently tested in Nigeria), development of a scaling up strategy and establishment of a capacity development and backstopping system involving local, regional and international experts.
+Implementation of the newly developed three-stage qualification process for trainers and advisors (currently tested in Nigeria), development of a scaling-up strategy and establishing a capacity development and backstopping system, involving local, regional and international experts.

 Tunisia – Innovation, regional Economic Development and Employment (IDEE)

 Training explicitly oriented towards consultants and coaches with an excellent selection of candidates resulting in a high retention of trainees for future consultancy services.
 Adoption of a tandem approach for Contract Farming process facilitation bringing together one agricultural expert understanding the situation of farmers with one SME expert understanding off-takers.